syncfusion-content/wpf-docs/wpf/DateTimeEdit/DateTime-Patterns.md

-> Note: CustomPattern support can be enabled by setting the Pattern property to the DateTimePattern.CustomPattern.
+N> CustomPattern support can be enabled by setting the Pattern property to the DateTimePattern.CustomPattern.